fltk-rs/fltk-rs/.github/ISSUE_TEMPLATE/bug_report.md

 - That your Rust's target arch is similar to your C/C++ target arch.
 - The [Setup chapter](https://fltk-rs.github.io/fltk-book/Setup.html).

-Otherwise you can open a github discussion [here](https://github.com/fltk-rs/fltk-rs/discussions) describing your difficulties.
+Otherwise you can open a github discussion [here](https://github.com/fltk-rs/fltk-rs/discussions) describing your difficulties, along with the output of:
+- `cargo install -vv fltk-check-env -f && fltk-check-env`
+- `cargo build -vv`

 Please only open a bug report if the repo/crate used to build and currently fails.
 The github-actions CI already checks for the 3 major desktop platforms.
 Also include the outputs of:
  - `cargo build -vv`